Mopeds and Scooters

 - Students use their own scooters.
 No scooters are provided.

 - The scooter must be owned, registered, and insured by the student.
+Students must show current registration and insurance.

 - If the scooter is going to be ridden to and from class, a Class MP permit is required.